BartSte/snapshot/README.md

 # TODO:

-- [ ] Add recording snapshot at an interval

-  - [x] Interval is added to timer.
-  - [ ] Add duration (kill the app after a given duration).
-  - The recorder can take a pointer to a QVideoSink of the gui, the gui owns this pointer.
-  - The recorder can create its own QVideoSink on the stack when no gui is avaiable and use this for recording.
-  - Create a save function that saves a frame to disk.
-  - Create a timer that calls the save function at a given interval.

-- [ ] Immediately opening of gui, do not wait till connected
+- [ ] Immediately opening of gui, do not wait till connected.
+Instead, show connection status in gui (currently, it shows "No camera found" when trying to connect to a camera).
 - [ ] When connection is lost, what happens?
 Display connection status
-- [ ] Enable reconnection when disconnected?